U.S. stock futures dip ahead of payrolls, business activity data

 By Uday Sampath Kumar

-April 3 (Reuters) - U.S. stock index futures fell on Friday, with investors awaiting data on non-farm payrolls and business activity to assess the extent of the economic hit from the coronavirus.
+April 3 (Reuters) - U.S. stock index futures retreated on Friday, with investors awaiting data on business activity and non-farm payrolls to get a clearer picture of the economic hit from the novel coronavirus.

-Wall Street gained about 2% on Thursday as oil soared on hints of a Saudi-Russia deal, but doubts returned on whether the rebound would last as demand tapers off due to the health crisis.
+Wall Street gained about 2% on Thursday as oil soared on hints of a Saudi-Russia deal, but doubts returned on whether the rebound would last as the health crisis crushes demand, sparking fears of corporate defaults and mass layoffs.

 Walt Disney Co DIS.N said on Thursday it would furlough some U.S. employees this month, while sources said luxury retailer Neiman Marcus was stepping up preparations to seek bankruptcy protection.

-A reading below 50 indicates contraction in the services sector, which accounts for more than two-thirds of U.S. economic activity.

-A closely-watched Labor Department employment report is expected to show the U.S. economy shed jobs in March, but it will likely not fully reflect the full extent of the layoffs as it covers data until March 12.
+All eyes will also be on the Labor Department's employment report that is expected to show the U.S. economy shed jobs in March, but it will likely not reflect the full extent of the layoffs as it covers data until March 12.

+U.S. jobless claims blew past a record 6 million last week, doubling from 3 million in the previous week.

+3M Co MMM.N fell 3.6% premarket, leading losses among Dow components .DJI, after U.S. President Donald Trump invoked the Defense Production Act to get the company to produce face masks and said it "will have a big price to pay".

 ((UdaySampath.Kumar@thomsonreuters.com; within U.S.+1 646 223 8780; Twitter: @sampath_uday; Reuters Messaging: UdaySampath.Kumar.thomsonreuters.com@reuters.net))